ropensci-archive/bomrang/data-raw/create_BOM_station_list.md

 ### States

 -   IDD - NT

 -   IDN - NSW/ACT

 -   IDQ - Qld

 -   IDS - SA

 -   IDT - Tas/Antarctica (distinguished by the product number)

 -   IDV - Vic

 -   IDW - WA

 ### Product code numbers

 -   60701 - coastal observations (duplicated in 60801)

 -   60801 - all weather observations (we will use this)

 -   60803 - Antarctica weather observations (and use this, this distinguishes Tas from Antarctica)

 -   60901 - capital city weather observations (duplicated in 60801)

 -   60903 - Canberra area weather observations (duplicated in 60801)

 Get station metadata
 --------------------

+The station metadata are downloaded from a zip file linked from the "[Bureau of Meteorology Site Numbers](http://www.bom.gov.au/climate/cdo/about/site-num.shtml)" website.
+The zip file may be directly downloaded, [file of site details](ftp://ftp.bom.gov.au/anon2/home/ncc/metadata/sitelists/stations.zip).

 ``` r
 library(magrittr)